3JTechno/Project-1/README.md

 ### Grid Solution

 Note: The extracts of code below have for only purpose to ease the understanding of the concepts used.
-They in any case do reflect precisely the actual code used in this application.
+They do not reflect precisely the actual code used in this application.

-The whole grid is composed of 200 of divs flex-wrapped into the main grid body (top-left(0) to bottom-right (199)).
+The whole grid is composed of 200 divs flex-wrapped into the main grid body (top-left(0) to bottom-right (199)).

 A filling array is also created to record the stack of bricks created by all the shapes that reached the bottom.
 ```